kura-labs-org/c4_deployment-9/Deployment-instructions.md

 *********************************************************************************************************************************************************************
 ## DevOps Deployment Instructions:

-1. Create a Python script that will send a Slack message to your group chat when the Jenkins pipeline is done.
+1. Create a Python script to send a Slack message to your group chat when the Jenkins pipeline is done.
 2. Create a Jenkins manager and agent architecture:
 ```
 Instance 1: